UKHO/docs/README.md

 # UKHO Docs

-This repo contains documentation about digital deliver teams, behaviors and processes at the UKHO.
+This repo contains documentation about digital delivery teams, behaviors and processes at the UKHO.

 # Software Engineering at the UKHO